Distinctive Brand Assets

 Pack or Product Shapes & Elements

 Though not applicable to all, packaging and/or products play a crucial role as Distinctive Brand Assets, especially for FMCG/CPG brands.
 They are often the highest reach & most common consumer touchpoint due to their visibility on shelf or at home.
-Most packaging falls into the average category, with time and consistency doing the heavy lifting, however stand out packs can propel brands forward (Check out more examples of distinctive packaging here).
+Most packaging falls into the average category, with time and consistency doing the heavy lifting, stand out packs can propel brands forward.
+Learn more about the key factors in distinctive packaging design here.

 Colour

-Whether a single colour or a combination, colour plays a key role on its own or as part of multi-dimensional DBA.
+Whether a single colour or a combination, colour plays a key role on its own or as part of multi-dimensional distinctive asset.
 While challenging to own in isolation, colour often requires support from shape or context.
 In most cases, it plays an essential supporting role.

 Guinness is an example of one brand which uses colour very well, with black and white used consistently for years (whilst also playing on the shape of the pint glass).
 Coca-Cola also has strong associations with red in the beverage category, while Tiffany & Co is renowned their trademarked “Tiffany Blue”.